classiebit/eventmie-pro-docs/resources/docs/3.0/bookings/manage-bookings.md

 # Manage Bookings

-Managing the bookings is a breeze.
-Customers, Organizers, and Admin, all have separate `Bookings` pages, where they can see all of their existing event ticket bookings.
+Managing event bookings in Eventmie Pro is effortless and efficient.
+Customers, Organizers, and Admins each have dedicated `Bookings` pages, allowing them to view and manage all their event ticket bookings in one place.

 - [Customer's: Bookings](#customer-bookings)
 - [Admin's: Bookings](#admin-bookings)